prometheus/prometheus/tsdb/docs/format/wal.md

 ### Metadata records

-Metadata records encode the metadata associated with a series.
+Metadata records encode the immutable metadata updates associated with a series.

 ```
 ┌────────────────────────────────────────────┐